20 Incredible Things to do on Hvar Island, Croatia’s Island Paradise

 Boats come with a cooler box, so we recommend stocking up on food, water (bring your own!) and beers for the day ahead.
 You'll need to ask for this and snorkelling gear.

-The pasara boat is small enough that you won't need a boat licence to operate it.
+Despite its size, you will need a boat license to operate it (as of 2022).
 You will get a lesson from your vendor, which we recommend you listen to as it takes a while to get used to the steering and engine.

 ///